jphermans/Px2Connect_browser_extension/README.md

      - Manual update check button
      - Update status feedback

+### Themes
+The extension supports two themes for the PX2 interface:
+- **Flat Dark**: A modern dark theme (default)
+- **White**: A clean light theme

+The selected theme will be applied automatically when opening any PX2 interface.

 ### Rescue Mode
 The extension includes a special rescue mode for device recovery:
 - Only available when your PC is in the 169.254.1.x IP range